 One boy was born 6-2012 and has "postoperative spinal meningocele, hydrocephalus, and moderate hypophrenia."
 He can walk holding onto a railing.
 He is still very young so it is too early to tell if he has full control of his urine and bowel movements.
 We have a video of him standing up and walking in his crib.

 One boy was born 5-2010 and has postoperative CHD (VSD) and mild estropia of both eyes.
 He can jump off the floor with both feet, he goes up and down the stairs without help, plays games, and has a ready smile.
 He is a very active boy.

 One boy was born 3-2010 and has "postoperative repair of meningocele on the back, postoperative lysis of tethered cord, and undescended testicle."
 After surgery he is doing quite well.
 He can control his urine and bowel movements.
 He has steady physical development, and his mental development is normal compared to his peers.
 Currently he attends preschool.
 He can feed himself, brush his teeth, put on and take off clothes by himself, and go to the bathroom by himself.
 He likes sports activities such as running, climbing, jumping, etc. He can move quickly and has a lot of energy.
 He has about 1000 words in his vocabulary and he can speak clearly and fluently.
 He likes to sing simple songs.
 He knows his gender and he knows the names of his classmates and teachers.
 He is cheerful, lively, and lvoes to laugh.
 He likes to spend time with his friends and is willing to share toys.
 We have videos of him.

-One boy was born 7-2008 and has a repaired heart condition.
-We suspect he could have Fetal Alcohol Syndrome, but seems to be doing well.
-We have three recent videos of him playing and doing activities.
+One boy was born 11-2007 and has "underdevelopment of the brain."
+Developmentally he seems to be doing very well.
+We have new photos of him and a video of him running.

 If you would like more information about these children please contact us at